DNO Connection — G98 & G99 Routes

 Do I need a three-phase supply for G98 commercial solar?

-Not strictly — G98 covers single-phase up to 17 kW.
-But in practice, most genuine commercial sites benefit from a three-phase supply because (a) it lets you install up to 100 kW under G98 instead of capping at 17 kW, (b) it improves voltage stability and reduces nuisance trips, and (c) it provides headroom for future expansion.
+For any meaningful commercial array, effectively yes — though not for G98 itself.
+G98 covers single-phase systems up to ~3.68 kW (16 A at 230 V), which is a handful of panels.
+A three-phase supply lifts the G98 ceiling to ~11 kW and, far more usefully, opens the G99 fast-track for type-tested systems up to 17 kW per phase (~50 kW).
+It also improves voltage stability, reduces nuisance trips, and provides headroom for future expansion.
 Three-phase upgrade typically costs £3,000-£15,000 depending on supply distance and DNO charges.
 We always model whether the upgrade earns its keep against a larger PV array or whether to stay single-phase and cap the system.

 Specialist Sister Sites